Every year the first hints of Spring bring along the beginning of Passover preparation.

 - 1/2 cup sultanas golden raisins

 - 115 grams butter or margarine melted

 - Preheat the oven to 180℃ and grease a 20 cm square ovenproof dish.

 - Break the matzo into rough 3 cm square pieces, place in a bowl, cover with water for a minute, then drain and squeeze out any excess water.

 - In a separate bowl, whisk together the eggs, sugar, cinnamon and salt until well mixed.

 - Fold in into your batter also sultanas, apples, and drained matzo.

 - Pour the batter into the prepared dish and drizzle the melted butter on top, then sprinkle with the extra sugar and cinnamon.

 - Bake for 45 minutes or until golden brown.

-In the pictures above you can see our kugel served with a runny pastry cream I made to go with it, but you can also serve it plain or with whipping cream.
+In the pictures above you can see our kugel served with a runny pastry cream I made to go with it, but you can also serve it plain or with whipped cream.